aeisele/aeisele.github.io/content/posts/mvn-clean-install/index.md

 ### install always works, right?

-If you've ever had the pleasure of working with so called _"multi module"_ projects you know the pain. _Maven_ really isn't all that intuitive when it comes to who inter-project dependencies are resolved.
-Sooner or later someone will tell you "well duh, you need to install the depencies to your local repo" and from that point of time on running the ocassional `mvn clean install` is just daily business.
+If you've ever had the pleasure of working with so called _"multi module"_ projects you know the pain. _Maven_ really isn't all that intuitive when it comes to how inter-project dependencies are resolved.
+Sooner or later someone will tell you "well duh, you need to install the dependencies to your local repo" and from that point of time on running the occasional `mvn clean install` is just daily business.

 Take a look at the following simplified project structure: